 Police innovation, geography of crime (crime and place), experimental criminology, statistics and research methods, white collar crime

 David Weisburd is a Distinguished Professor at George Mason University and Director of the Center for Evidence-Based Crime Policy.
 He also holds a joint appointment as the Walter E. Meyer Professor of Law and Criminal Justice at the Hebrew University Faculty of Law in Jerusalem.
 He serves as a Senior Fellow at the Police Foundation in Washington DC and is Chair of its Research Advisory Committee.
 Professor Weisburd is an elected Fellow of the American Society of Criminology and of the Academy of Experimental Criminology.
-He is a member of the Science Advisory Board of the Office of Justice Programs, the Steering Committee of the Campbell Crime and Justice Group, the Scientific Commission of the International Society of Criminology, and the Committee on Law and Justice of the National Research Council (National Academy of Sciences).
+He is a member of the Science Advisory Board of the Office of Justice Programs, the Steering Committee of the Campbell Crime and Justice Group, and the Scientific Commission of the International Society of Criminology.
 Professor Weisburd is one of the leading international researchers in crime and justice.
 He is author or editor of more than twenty books and more than 150 scientific articles that cover a wide range of criminal justice research topics, including crime at place, violent crime, white collar crime, policing, illicit markets, criminal justice statistics and social deviance.
 Professor Weisburd was the founding Editor of the Journal of Experimental Criminology and is Editor of the Journal of Quantitative Criminology.
 He is the 2010 recipient of the Stockholm Prize in Criminology and the 2011 recipient of the Klachky Prize for the Advancement of the Frontiers of Science.
 In 2014 he received the Jerry Lee Award for Lifetime Achievement in Experimental Criminology from the Division of Experimental Criminology (ASC), the Robert Boruch Award for distinctive contributions to research that influences public policy of the Campbell Collaboration, and the American Society of Criminology's Sutherland Award.
+In 2015 he received the Israel Prize, generally regarded as the State of Israel's highest honor, for his contributions to criminology.